Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/make-app-tp-phone-call/kotlin.md

 }
 ```

-> **NOTE:** we set the `IGNORED_NUMBER` argument, becaue our number is speciified in the NCCO config (answear URL that points to the gist file)
+> **NOTE:** we set the `IGNORED_NUMBER` argument, becaue our number is speciified in the NCCO config (answer URL that points to the gist file)

-Now we need to make sure that above method is called after pressing UI button.
+Now you need to make sure that above method is called after pressing UI button.
 Open `MainFragment` class and update `startAppToPhoneCallButton.setOnClickListener` inside `onViewCreated` method.

 ```kotlin
 startAppToPhoneCallButton.setOnClickListener {